 Using Anki For Step 1 Before Dedicated Studying:

 The utility for Anki goes beyond just studying for classes.

-There are two effective ways to use it to study for Step 1.
+There are two effective ways on how to use Anki to study for Step 1.

 If you’re a preclinical student and have more than a few months before your test, begin the Broencephalon Anki deck.